What Is Limited Access Shipping?

 What does limited access mean in freight shipping?

-What is considered a limited access location?
+What places are considered limited access locations?

 - Construction sites